USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 the compiler must support C++11.
-As the commands for the compilation of the AIS data are at the end of the CompileCLibraries function, if a compiler without C++11 support is used, the rest of the library should be successfully compiled before an error ocurs while compiling the AIS code.
+As the commands for the compilation of the AIS data are at the end of the CompileCLibraries function, if a compiler without C++11 support is used, the rest of the library should be successfully compiled before an error occurs while compiling the AIS code.

 EXTERNAL SOLVERS: